LiviaMedeiros/bella_spina/README.md

 `widelines_en` is a list of suspiciously long lines<br/>
 `chars_en` and `chars_jp` have all unique symbols separated by linebreak

-`ambivalence` has data for all translatable values with more than one translation
+`ambivalence` has data for all translatable values with more than one translation<br/>
+`inline` has data for all changed inline [tags]

 all translatable lines are replaced with special string `#BELLA=key=SPINA#`, e.g. `#BELLA=textLeft=SPINA#` with no indentation<br/>
 subdirectory names are numbers of special line occurrences, including common ones if any<br/>